 Close by on Merritt Ave you will find this great little library.

-Just a couple of blocks north you can find this fine box on Glanora Street.
+Just a couple of blocks north you can find this box on Glanora Street.

 Just a few blocks north there sits this generous little library on Ontario Street.

-Heading further east for quite a spell, one finds this hearty box at 20 Appleford St in the Cardinal Heights neighbourhood.
-These social distancing rabbits were ahead of me last time I visited.
+Heading further east for a spell, one finds this robust box at 20 Appleford St in the Cardinal Heights neighbourhood.

 Heading back west you will discover this fantastic box on Roanoke Street!